Mukai's program (reconstructing a K3 surface from a curve) via wall-crossing: Introduction

 I would like to thank Arend Bayer for many useful discussions.
-I am grateful for comments by Benjamin Bakker, Gavril Farkas, Chunyi Li and Bach Tran.
+I am grateful for comments by Benjamin Bakker, Gavril Farkas, Chunyi Li, Hsueh-Yung Lin, Richard Thomas, Yukinobu Toda and Bach Tran.
+I would also like to thank the referees for their careful reading of the paper, and for many useful suggestions.
 The author was supported by the ERC starting grant WallXBirGeom 337039.